-

 -2014, National Endowment of the Humanities Workshop: "America's Industrial Revolution at the Henry Ford" (The Henry Ford Museum in Detroit, Michigan).

--2014, scholarship to attend "The Medal of Honor Legacy at the Freedom's Foundation" (Valley Forge).
+-2014, Scholarship to attend "The Medal of Honor Legacy at the Freedom's Foundation" (Valley Forge).
 In 2014, I received The Sons of the American Revolution Teaching Excellence Award.

 -2013, National Endowment of the Humanities Workshop: "Living on the Edge of Empire: Alliance, Conflict and Captivity in Colonial New England" (Historic Deerfield, Massachusetts).